First Steps – Learn the difference between legal victories and moral victories

 Gone are the Days of the Contested Divorce

-There were several important reasons for this: first, to say that people stretched the truth in these actions is an understatement.
+There were several important reasons why California eliminated contested divorce: first, to say that people stretched the truth in these actions is an understatement.
 The truth is that parties had to allege a violation of the marital compact or continue to live in “marital hell.”
 In order to avoid getting nailed with increased support and/or losing out in the division of assets, rather than provide defenses, would essentially claim “recrimination” –or “you did it too.”
 This lead to nasty legal battles over essentially who was at fault for the failure of the marriage and long examinations of witnesses and parties about the intimate details of the sex lives and the rest.

 Gone from the divorce courts are the types of moral victories that used to be sought in divorce cases.
 Now, all it takes is for one party to claim “irreconcilable differences” – which the Court accepts as true – and the parties can proceed to divorce, even if one party makes clear that they disagree.